openhab/openhab-addons/bundles/org.openhab.binding.opensprinkler/README.md

 # OpenSprinkler Binding

-This binding allows allows basic control of the OpenSprinkler devices.
+This binding allows allows basic control of OpenSprinkler devices.
-Stations can be controlled to be turned on or off and rain sensor state can be read.
+Stations can be controlled (turned on or off) and rain sensor state can be read.

 ## Supported Bridges

-*   HTTP (`http`) - The http bridge allows to communicate with an OpenSprinkler device through the network
+* (`http`) - The `OpenSprinkler HTTP Bridge` is required to communicate with an OpenSprinkler device through the network and should be added first.

 ## Supported Things

-*   OpenSprinkler Station (`station`) - to control a single station of a device, e.g. to turn it on or off
+* (`station`) - An `OpenSprinkler Station`  is used to control a single station (zone) of a device, e.g. to turn it on or off
-*   OpenSprinkler Device (`device`) - for getting device-specific infos, e.g. if rain was detected
+* (`device`) - An `OpenSprinkler Device`  is for getting device-specific information, e.g. if rain was detected

 ## Discovery

-OpenSprinkler devices can be manually discovered by sending a request to every IP on the network.
+OpenSprinkler devices can be discovered by sending a request to every IP on your network.
-Discovery needs to be run manually as this is a brute force method of finding devices that can saturate network or device available bandwidth.
+Discovery due to this method used is very slow at finding devices, and can saturate network bandwidth.

 ## Thing Configuration